Our program is also nationally recognized by U.S. News & World Report

 Dr. Caicedo’s special interests include: obesity, food allergies, irritable bowel syndrome, inflammatory bowel disease and nutritional problems.

-Dr. Caicedo sees patients at the MCH Midtown Outpatient Center and at the MCH Nicklaus Outpatient Center in Palm Beach Gardens.
+Dr. Caicedo sees patients at the Nicklaus Children's Midtown Outpatient Center and at the Nicklaus Children's Palm Beach Gardens Outpatient Center in Palm Beach Gardens.